auth0/auth0-mcp-server/README.md

    - Enable debug mode with `export DEBUG=auth0-mcp`
    - Check your Auth0 token permissions and expiration

+> [!TIP]
-**_NOTE:_** Most connection issues can be resolved by restarting both the server and Claude Desktop.
+> Most connection issues can be resolved by restarting both the server and Claude Desktop.

 #### 📋 Debug logs